 And many families are not even kept together, with separation being common resulting in the loss of the child’s support network and increasing distress.

 Living as though in a prison does not foster secure development for children.
 There is no freedom of movement, they have identification numbers, and are surrounded by wire fences and security staff.

-Schooling and education is seriously lacking in detention facilities.
+Schooling and education are lacking.
 For those on Christmas Island, most only receive 2-4 weeks of schooling over a 6-8 month period.
-For other locations, access varies from place to place.
+For other locations, access varies.

 If that isn’t enough to persuade you that something needs to be done, I don’t know what is.

 The Australian Medical Association have also supported an end to the detention of children but this has not been without controversy (Hambleton, 2011).
-Some people feel strongly that these professional bodies should be keeping out of politics and instead should focus on medicine.
-I could not be more pleased to see the RACP and the AMA taking such a firm stance on a political, medical, and humanitarian issue, and we should be supporting them fully.
+Some people feel strongly that these professional bodies should be kept out of politics and instead should focus on medicine.
+I could not be more pleased to see the RACP and the AMA taking such a firm stance on political, medical, and humanitarian issues, and we should be supporting them fully.

 Children should have access to schooling, a good diet, paediatric healthcare, leisure activities, and be able to live in a hygienic environment.
 But perhaps more importantly they should be able to spend time building quality relationships with their family and be able to live in a free environment without fences, security watchmen, and the stress of imprisonment.